Bald cypress trees in the United States

 The world's biggest swamp cypressThe bald cypress tree with the largest girth can be found in Cat Island, a national wildlife refuge in one of the turns of the Mississippi, near St. Francisville (West Feliciana Parish), Louisiana.
 Its diameter is 5,21 m or 17 feet.

-However this tree is not the cypress tree with the largest trunk volume: that is a tree called "The Senator", near Longwood, Florida.
-The Senator is 35 m tall, and with a trunk diameter of 344 cm and an estimated volume of 119.4 m³.
+However this tree was not always the cypress tree with the largest trunk volume: that was a tree called "The Senator", near Longwood, Florida.
+The Senator was 35 m tall, and had a trunk diameter of 344 cm and an estimated volume of 119.4 m│ before it fell in January 2012, due to arson.
 The tallest cypress tree known is located near Williamsburg, Virginia, and is 44 m tall.

 If you want to visit Cat Island, always make sure the tree is accessible, because the refuge is flooded by the Mississippi river during large parts of the year.